Fashion Fictions brings people together to generate, experience and reflect on engaging fictional visions of alternative fashion cultures and systems.

 The fictions, or Worlds, are framed as parallel presents, rather than speculative futures, and are guided by some loose parameters.
 These parameters specify that the fictions should describe sustainable and satisfying cultures and systems; explore social and cultural factors, rather than technological change; and focus attention on use and associated practices such as loaning and sharing, rather than production and conventional consumption.

-Participants include people with experience of fashion cultures gained through wearing and enjoying clothes (yes, that could mean you), along with those with specialist expertise in fashion theory and history and in speculative design and fashion/textile practice.
+Participants in Fashion Fictions include people with experience of fashion cultures gained through wearing and enjoying clothes (yes, that could mean you), along with those with specialist expertise in fashion theory and history and in speculative design and fashion/textile practice.

 Fashion Fictions has a three-stage structure: